-(3) Only individuals receiving supported living in accordance with sections 5126.40 to 5126.47 of the Revised Code or receiving supported living under an HCBS waiver administered by the department shall live in the housing.
-A person who does not have mental retardation or a developmental disability may live in the housing if the department concludes:
+(3) Only individuals receiving supported living in accordance with sections 5126.40 to 5126.47 of the Revised Code or receiving supported living funded by a home and community-based services waiver administered by the department shall live in the housing.
+A person who does not have a developmental disability may live in the housing if the department concludes:

-(a) The other individuals living in the housing consent; and
+(a) The individuals living in the housing consent; and

-(b) The housing remains primarily for the use of individuals with mental retardation or developmental disabilities.
+(b) The housing remains primarily for the use of individuals.

 (4) The individuals who will be living in the housing shall take part in its selection.
 The individuals shall be given appropriate residential options and allowed to make reasonable and responsible choices among them.

-(5) Only one single-family home or duplex shall be located on a lot or parcel of land.
+(5) Only one single-family home, duplex, or quadplex shall be located on a lot or parcel of land.
 Funds shall not be used to purchase housing on adjoining lots or parcels if the department determines it would create the appearance of congregating individuals.